hazelcast/hazelcast/docs/design/jet/025-jet-job-partition-pruning.md

 ## Terminology

 - Member pruning - prevent cluster members which to not own requested data from being involved in job execution
-- Processor pruning - eliminate redundant stage processor creation
+- Processor pruning - eliminate redundant stage processors creation.
-- Scan partition pruning - extract partition condition and select only required partition to be read by scanning processors (`ReadMapOrCacheP`, `MapIndexScanP`)
+- Scan partition pruning - extract partition condition and select only required partition to be read by scanning processors (`SpecificPartitionsImapReaderPms`).

 ## Goals